 Teachers in grades K-5 are invited to choose from a selection of live, interactive virtual science programs designed to support NGSS topics.
 There is at least one subject area available for every grade.
 Each program consists of a series of short (20-30 minute) interactive activities, led by trained and experienced volunteers.
 Teachers can either select one (or more) of these activities as a stand-alone program, or the entire 3-5 activity series.
 Please note that each class will need to schedule their programs individually (i.e. we can’t run concurrent programs), but each grade team should select the same program options.
 A limited number of Virtual Program slots are available for any school in any location, on a first-come-first-served basis.

 Teachers in grades K-5 are invited to choose from a selection of pre-recorded science lessons from our Sprout Up Explores program or take-home activities designed to support NGSS topics.
 There is at least one subject area available for every grade consisting of packets of science activities that students can do from home.
 Teachers can insert them into their weekly curriculum however works best for their class’s schedule.

 In-Person Classroom Programs

-Each classroom program is 90 minutes and has a volunteer to student ratio of 1:8 or better.
+Each class gets an individual program, which runs for 90 minutes, with a volunteer to student ratio of 1:8 or better.
 The program begins with a brief introduction.
 Students then rotate between 3-4 stations for 15-20 minutes each, and then engage in a 10-15 minute wrap-up.
 We have over 100 learning stations with interactive activities such as games, experiments, demonstrations, and encounters with animal specimens.

-Important: Each classroom program should be scheduled as one contiguous block of 90 minutes and should not be interrupted by recess or other breaks.
+Important: Each classroom program should be scheduled individually as one contiguous block of 90 minutes and should not be interrupted by recess or other breaks

 Common Core and Science Standards